benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

  * the use of the `instance` object for calling of internal methods from `isRunning()`, and `shutDown()`

  * the use of the the delegate thoughout the script.
 <br/>
 <br/>

+**weather_watch.py**
+This is another plugin almost identical to the one above and is used for the purpose of demonstrating multiple plugins running at once.
+{% highlight python linenos=table %}
+"""
+* Crude example script.
+* Script is passed a ScriptDelegate which is accessed via the "delegate" variable.
+"""

+import time
+from threading import Thread, InterruptedException from urllib import urlopen from java.lang import Boolean

+def run():
+  """
+  This is the entry point for this script.
+  Returns the running script instance.
+  """
+  return WeatherWatch()

+def isRunning():
+  """
+  Return true if running, else false.
+  """
+  if instance is not None:
+    if instance.is_running():
+      return Boolean("True")
+  return Boolean("False")

+def shutDown():
+  """
+  Allows script to perform its own cleanup routine before shutting down.
+  """
+  instance.shut_down()

+class WeatherWatch():
+  def __init__(self):
+    """
+    Constructor.
+    """
+    self.thread_cancelled = False
+    self.thread = Thread(target=self.run)
+    self.thread.start()

+  def run(self):
+    """
+    Main loop.
+    """
+    while not self.thread_cancelled:
+      try:
+        for line in urlopen('http://api.openweathermap.org/data/2.5/weather?q=Hobart,au'):
+          delegate.dispatch(line + '\n')
+        time.sleep(5) # just wait around a bit... except InterruptedException:
+        self.thread_cancelled = True

+  def is_running(self):
+    """
+    Returns true if main loop is running.
+    """
+    return self.thread.isAlive()

+  def shut_down(self):
+    """
+    Performs cleanup routine.
+    Return true after shutdown.
+    """
+    self.thread_cancelled = True
+    while self.thread.isAlive():
+      time.sleep(1)
+    return True
+{% endhighlight %}

+That brings to a conclusion our development of a custom plugin architecture.
+If you have any questions please leave them in the comments below and I'll be happy to reply.

+For the complete application source code please get it from my [GitHub][1].